-2010 BRAIN INJURY AWARENESS DAY ON CAPITOL HILL

-Understanding the Impact of TBI on Military Families and Children exposure to blast, gunshot wounds and shrapnel, falls and motor vehicle accidents.
+2010 BRAIN INJURY AWARENESS DAY ON CAPITOL HILL The Impact of Traumatic Brain Injury (TBI) on Military Families and Children our war on terrorism, the result of exposure to blast, gunshot wounds and shrapnel, falls and motor vehicle accidents.
 In addition to combat, many TBI injuries can occur in garrison during training exercises.
 TBI can be mild (referred to as mTBI or concussion), moderate or severe.
 Even in milder forms, when combat veterans say that they are "fine" they may exhibit changes in their personality or behavior.
-With more serious TBI, often occurring with complex war injuries, profound changes in personality or inappropriate behaviors (lack of inhibition, anger, and outbursts, or possibly withdrawal, apathy, and depression) can be present.
+With more serious TBI, often occurring with complex war injuries, there can be profound changes in personality or behaviors, such as inappropriate outbursts, anger, social withdrawal, apathy, or depression.

-An important and often overlooked aspect of traumatic brain injury (TBI) is its impact on the families and children of the injured.
-TBI is unique because it often leads to dramatic changes in personality and behavior without altering physical appearance.
-Invisible injuries such as TBI can be especially troubling, confusing and embarrassing for one's children and family.
+An important and often forgotten aspect of TBI awareness is its impact on the children of the injured.
+TBI is unique because it often leads to changes in personality and behavior without altering one's physical appearance.
+This can be especially troubling and confusing for children, and embarrassing for the entire family.

 Military families are extremely vulnerable to the effects of TBI due to its prevalence and range of severity in combat veterans.
-TBI, often referred to as the "signature wound" of our war on terrorism, results from
+TBI is often referred to as the "signature wound" of

-Despite limited research on the impact of TBI on children, clinical case studies, focus groups, and small samples have shown that children's responses to parental TBI vary, and may involve the following:
+Injuries such as TBI affect parenting when both the injured and the non-injured spouse struggle to adapt to changes in personality, family relationships and routines.
+Being less emotionally or physically available, or less consistent and predictable, can have short and long term consequences for children.
+Despite limited research on the impact of TBI on children, clinical case studies, focus groups, and small samples have shown that their responses to parental TBI are variable, and may involve the following: